swt30/thesis/chapters/05-migration/05-migration.md

 Because heat transport within the planet is driven by convection, the precise depth must vary within the planet depending on whether material is rising or falling.
 Rising parcels of material within the mantle will be hotter than the surrounding material.
 They will transition to the cooler phase only once they have exchanged heat with their surroundings, meaning that the phase transition occurs closer to the surface of the planet.
-But, as the exact opposite effect occurs within falling parcels of cool material, it is reasonable to use the temperature and pressure of the surrounding material when calculating the depth at which a phase transition occurs on average.^[Such an assumption might no longer be be appropriate if, for example, we were calculating the depth of a phase transition in a subducting slab i.e. material moving unidirectionally.]
+But, as the exact opposite effect occurs within falling parcels of cool material, it is reasonable to use the temperature and pressure of the surrounding material when calculating the depth at which a phase transition occurs on average.^[Such an assumption might no longer be be appropriate if we were not considering the planet as a whole---for example if we were considering a subducting slab i.e. material moving unidirectionally.]

 \newthought{How do such} transitions affect the path of the adiabat in a convecting water ice layer?
 Within a single phase, the adiabat follows the P--T path defined by the solution to [@eq:adiabatic-temperature-gradient-radial; @eq:adiabatic-temperature-gradient].